Ce912/extrinsic_calibration/README.md

 # Guidelines:
 Before calibration, set the relevant parameters in the calibration/config/ folder.
-To execute the program you'll need to:
+To execute the program you'll need to launch:
-One terminal:
 > roslaunch panda_moveit_config franka_control.launch robot_ip:<ip_robot>

 Toggle "Cartesian Path" and "Collision aware IK" in the launched Rviz interface